Minnesota Attorney General's Office

 9. Have a mechanic and body shop inspect a used car thoroughly so you know the condition of the car and any repairs you may have to make if you buy it.

-8. If you're considering buying a used car, always review the car's title history first, which will allow you to interview past owners about maintenance and accidents, as well as verify odometer readings before committing to the purchase.
+8. If you’re considering buying a used car, always review the car’s title history first, which will allow you to verify odometer readings before committing to the purchase.
+Check the past history through CarFax (www.carfax.com) or a similar company, which may give you information on accidents, past lemon law buybacks etc.

 7. If you’re planning to trade in your current car, don’t mention it to the dealer until you’ve agreed to a price for a new car.